dhiwatdg/cgh-test/README.md

 The code (.m files) is fully compatible with MATLAB.
 The code is also provided in Scilab syntax (.sci and .sce files).

 The Octave code was developed in version 4.x.
-It was tested in version 4.4.
+It was thoroughly tested in version 4.4.
 Version 4.2 should work fine.
+Version 5.X works fine a well.

 The code was tested in MATLAB R2017a.
 It should work with most MATLAB versions.